 More splendid architecture than shady arbours, Florence might not scream ‘spring’ at first glance.
 However, the Tuscan capital is packed with pockets of green bursting with colour at this time of year.

 Early on, you’ll find magnolia trees blooming in the streets and in mid-April, so-called ‘wisteria hysteria’ takes over as the Bardini Garden tunnel bursts into colour with vibrant purple flowers.
 Other spots to see fresh flowers include the Iris Garden (open for just one month between April and May) and the University of Florence’s Botanical Garden.

 Florence has more than just flowers going for it in spring, though.
 A revolving door of tourists through the summer months, the Renaissance city is decidedly quieter in April and early May.
 And the few queues you do encounter won’t be half as bothersome to wait in; temperatures are in their low- to mid-20s making for a nice reprieve from the sweltering 30C-plus heat of the summer.

-A once-in-a-decade flower phenomenon is currently happening just outside of L.A.
-Thousands of fiery orange California poppies are ‘super blooming’ across the rolling hills of the Walker Canyon, about an hour’s drive from the city.
+The once-in-a-decade botanical phenomenon of the 'superbloom' is expected to occur in L.A. in 2023, where thousands of fiery orange California poppies bloom across the rolling hills of the Walker Canyon, about an hour’s drive from the city.